 Marco Tiberio (b.
-1988) is a visual artist and designer based in Amsterdam.
+1988) is a photographic artist and designer based in Amsterdam.
 His main field of interest is how human beings react to the changes in society and how they interact with it and the world they live in, being it physical or not.
+In his work he often makes use of digital photography and new technologies.

-He likes to challenge serious topics in an ironic manner, turn them around and take the viewer in an unexpected journey where classic photography, video, print and generative photography merges together.
+He likes to challenge serious and actual topics in an ironic manner, through research-based projects where classic photography, video, print and generative photography merge together.
 His goal is to find new ways of investigating topics in order to make them more accessible to a broader public and give them new interpretations.

 Among others he has been published on: